 Vilnius is surrounded by lush green forests, hills and valleys, and has rivers winding right through the middle of the City.

-The City itself is full of beautiful parks and woods.
-There are two state-protected regional parks within the City limits, Pavilniai and Verkiai.
+Vilnius itself is full of beautiful parks and woods.
+There are two state-protected regional parks within the city limits, Pavilniai and Verkiai.
 Additionally, there are several landscape, geomorphological and lake parks, botanical gardens, natural monuments – mounds and outcrops.
-Right in the center of the City and in nearby areas there are the cozy and vibrant Vingio and Kalnu parks, which host many cultural events.
+Right in the center of the city and in nearby areas there are the cozy and vibrant Vingio and Kalnu parks, which host many cultural events.
 Bernardine Park and Vilnius University Botanical Gardens are more serene and offer the perfect setting to stretch your legs and feast on a midday lunch.

 ABOUT RIVERS AND GRAND DUKE GEDIMINAS’ DREAM

 Located right by the Neris and Vilnele Rivers there is a beautiful, bustling Old Town, which combines a heritage of many cultures.
 Old Town is full of great stories and legends, and to this day it remains essential, special and alive.
 It seems that the Vilnius Old Town itself is aware of its importance, proclaiming from one side of Neris: “I love you”; and responding from the other side of the river: “I love you as well”.